FahadAdnan/Chrome-Extension-YoutubeDownloader/README.md

 Works in a seperate tab to avoid hindering workflow.

-Note: The chrome store does not allow extensions to download youtube videos so I made my own for everyone to use
+Note: The chrome store REJECTED my extension as it breaks their downloading from youtube regulations.
+      So I made it possible for you to download it on your own.

 Steps to get UtubeDownloader:
 1) Download zip file of extension